Los Angeles Metro: Background

 Since 1995, the agency has been based out of the Metro Headquarters Building, a 26-story high-rise office tower located next to Los Angeles Union Station, a major transportation hub and the main train station for the Los Angeles metropolitan area, which it has also owned since purchasing it in 2011.

 Metro operates the second-largest public transportation system in the United States by ridership with a 1,433 mi^{2} (3,711 km^{2}) operating area and 2,000 peak hour buses on the street any given business day.
-Metro also operates 121 mi of urban rail service.
+Metro also operates 125.1 mi of urban rail service.
 Metro has 10,290 employees, making it one of the region's largest employers.

 Metro also partially funds sixteen municipal bus operators and an array of transportation projects including bikeways and pedestrian facilities, local roads and highway improvements, goods movement, Metrolink regional commuter rail, freeway service patrol, and freeway call boxes within Los Angeles County.

 To increase sustainability in transportation services, Metro also provides bike and pedestrian improvements for the over 10.1 million residents of Los Angeles County.

 Security and law enforcement services on Metro property (including buses and trains) are currently provided by the Transit Services Bureau via contract, in conjunction with Metro Transit Enforcement Department and the Los Angeles Police Department (Union Station and all Metro rail services within the City of Los Angeles).

+Since 2024, Metro has partnered with Throne Labs to install portable toilets at its rail and busway stations.